Hope-Consultants-International/IC-Discuss/doc/Readme.md

 This is a webapp that supports IC Discussions.

-XLS files are protected using the password "IC2015"
+XLS files are protected using the password "IC-Discuss"